GPU Meaning & What Does a GPU Control?

 GPU performance is a critical factor in determining the efficiency and speed of computational tasks.
 It is typically measured in floating-point operations per second (FLOPS), often in teraflops (TFLOPS).
 Several factors affect GPU performance, including:

-The size of connector pathways
+The size of the connector pathways

 Clock signal frequency